 - Chinese name for Roselle: Luo Shen Hua 洛神花

-- Potential medicinal benefits of Roselle Tea: reduces cholesterol, improves circulation, lowers blood pressure, aids digestion to help in weight loss, strengthens immune system because of high Vitamin C.
+- Potential medicinal benefits of Roselle Tea: improves circulation, lowers blood pressure, aids digestion, strengthens immune system because of high Vitamin C.

 Apple Flower (Datura stramonium)

 - Chinese name for Apple Flower: Pin Guo Hua 苹果花